 Keep in mind that park hopping is slightly different at Disneyland vs. Disney World, so if you are planning to visit Orlando, you’ll want to hop over to the correct post about hopping at Disney World.

-At Disneyland, guests with Park Hopper tickets (or Magic Key passes) can reserve the first park they want to visit up until 1 p.m.
-Starting at 1 p.m., guests with Park Hopper tickets or Magic Key passes are free to hop back and forth between the parks.
+At Disneyland, guests with Park Hopper tickets (or Magic Key passes) can reserve the first park they want to visit up until 11 a.m.
+Starting at 11 a.m., guests with Park Hopper tickets or Magic Key passes are free to hop back and forth between the parks.
 Guests do not need a reservation for the second park.
 The two theme park entrances are just across from each other, making hopping a much quicker process on foot than at Disney World, where hoppers have to hop on a bus, boat, monorail or the Disney Skyliner to access another park.
-Again, starting Feb.
-4, 2023, guests will be able to hop, beginning at 11 a.m.

 If you're wondering if park hopping is worth it or if you should stick to a 1-Park Per Day Ticket, we will offer some advice in that department as well.
 Let’s go over the common questions about park hopping at Disneyland and cover everything you need to know (including how hopping affects dining reservations and people with disabilities).